Convolution Algebras: Relational Convolution, Generalised Modalities and Incidence Algebras: Partial Semigroups as Relational Semigroups

 where $\pi_1$ and $\pi_2$ are the standard projections.
 The \emph{cartesian fusion product} $(x_1,x_2)\cdot (y_1,y_2)$ thus composes two ordered pairs whenever $x_2=y_1$.
-In particular, $\mathbb{B}^{X\times X}$ is the quantale of binary relations with convolution as relational composition. \end{example}
+This algebra on ordered pairs is known as \emph{pair groupoid}.
+It has been used by Heisenberg in his original presentation of matrix mechanics~\cite{Connes95}.
+In particular, $\mathbb{B}^{X\times X}$ is the quantale of binary relations with convolution as relational composition, $\mathbb{Q}^{X\times X}$ is the quantale of $Q$-valued relations which Goguen introduced to fuzzy logic~\cite{Goguen67}. \end{exa}